usnistgov/fipy/en/harmonize_solvers/_sources/SOLVERS.rst.txt

 .. tip::

-   :term:`Trilinos` parallel efficiency is greatly improved by also installing :term:`Pysparse`.
+   :term:`Trilinos` parallel efficiency is somewhat improved by also installing :term:`Pysparse`.
 If :term:`Pysparse` is not installed, be sure to use the ``--no-pysparse`` flag.